A practical guide to Confluence knowledge integration in 2026

 • Public sources like your help center, company website, and FAQs.

-This creates a single, unified brain for your AI that has the complete picture of your business.
-The result is far more accurate, nuanced, and helpful answers for your customers and agents.
+This creates a unified brain for your AI that has the complete picture of your business, resulting in accurate and helpful answers for your customers and agents.

 Test with confidence and stay in control